d4tagirl/d4tagirl.com/_posts/2017-01-23-what-demographics-voted-for-trump.md

 ## 1  2624     488 0.8431877   0.1568123
 ```

-Trump got more votes than Clinton in 2624 counties opposing the 488 other counties were Clinton got more votes (remember we are talking about counties and not Electoral College votes).
+Trump got more votes than Clinton in 2624 counties opposing the 488 other counties where Clinton got more votes (remember we are talking about counties and not Electoral College votes).
 The proportion is 84% for Trump and 16% for Clinton.

 # Some visualization about race and origin